6 SIMPLE LINKEDIN BUSINESS FEATURES YOU CAN USE TO GROW YOUR ORGANIC FOLLOWING

 Standing out from a sea of competitors is tough!
 But, with these 6 key LinkedIn features designed specifically for businesses, you can do just that.

-When Instagram Polls first debuted, everyone was super eager to try them out.
+When Instagram Polls first debuted, many LinkedIn members were super eager to try them out.
 And now, they’re also available on LinkedIn!

 Quick tip: Don’t just hurl random emails to your entire list!
-Segment, then focus your message to specific individuals who may benefit the most from your offerings.
+Segment, then focus your message on specific individuals who may benefit the most from your offerings.

 3. Closed Captions

-Did you know that there are many individuals who prefer to watch videos on silent?
+Did you know that there are many individuals who prefer to watch videos on silent on their LinkedIn feed?
 No matter the reason, it’s an easy preference to cater to by using closed captions (CC).

 5. LinkedIn Live